* About : Microsoft 365 Copilot

 Best practices & policies

 When possible, mitigate potential privacy concerns by removing personally identifying information (e.g., names, email addresses, phone numbers.
-For example, when writing a prompt to draft an email to Joe Smith, replace “Joe Smith” with “XYZ.”
-As with any AI technology, Copilot may produce results that may be imperfect or inaccurate.
-It is the user’s responsibility to diligently review Copilot’s responses and generate content to confirm accuracy.
+For example, when writing a prompt to draft an email to Joe Smith, replace "Joe Smith" with "XYZ."

 Users should employ their own or publicly available content and avoid situations where the copyright holder has not given permission.
 Read more about copyright at McGill.
-For content displayed on McGill's public websites, including content created with generate AI, refer to the Digital Standards Guide and McGill's Web Governance Framework.
+For content displayed on McGill's public websites, including content created with generative AI, refer to the Digital Standards Guide and McGill's Web Governance Framework.

 Training & documentation